NikUstimenko/acoustotreams/README.md

 ## Documentation

-The documentation of `treams` can be found at https://tfp-photonics.github.io/treams.
+The documentation can be found at https://nikustimenko.github.io/acoutreams.

 ## Publications